WayneCrawford/tiskitpy/docs/source/classes/time_spans.rst

 A class to cut out "undesired" data.

-Detailed information is in :ref:`tiskit.TimeSpans`
+Detailed information is in :ref:`tiskitpy.TimeSpans`

 The main methods are: